 In this podcast, Marion welcomes Carole, mother of 3 and lactation consultant.
 In the first episode on breastfeeding, she explained what the first days of breastfeeding were like, and what tips to put in place for successful breastfeeding.
 Today, Carole tells us about DME.

-What is DME?
+What is EMR?

-To listen to another podcast with Carole Hervé: The first days of breastfeeding
+Listen to another podcast with Carole Hervé: The first days of breastfeeding

 In addition to our menstrual briefs, we'd like to remind you that Elia, in collaboration with Tziganette, has created the first nursing bra with absorbent pads, to support you while you breastfeed.